 GMO factsheet: Don't Believe the Hype!
 Busting Myths About GMO Crops answers all you want to know about engineering myths and misinformation about the need, safety and environmental impacts of GMO products.

-Amphibians and reptiles are amazing cold-blooded creatures with clever adaptations that have let them brave millennia — but they now face threats more chilling than ever before.
+Amphibians' clever adaptations have helped them brave millennia — but they're ultrasensitive to environmental contamination.
+These cold-blooded creatures now face threats more chilling than ever before.

 Atrazine is the most commonly used herbicide in the United States.
 It's also the most common contaminant of ground, surface and drinking water, dangerous to both people and wildlife.